dignifiedquire/yaas/README.md

 ```

 ## How does this magic happen?
 This project uses [grunt](http://gruntjs.com) for the build process and all the other magic.
-The tests are run via [testacular](http://vojtajina.github.com/testacular/).
+The tests are run via [karma](http://karma-runner.github.com).

 ### Tasks

 #### Watch
  * watches all source files and recompiles them on save

-#### Testacular Unit/E2E
+#### karma Unit/E2E
-* runs a testacular server that watches for changes in the test files
+* Runs a karma server that watches for changes in the test files
   and runs the tests on save